Pick-up Players

 Goalies

-• For rep teams, the Head Coach and Woolwich Wild President need to be notified in advance of any goalie pick-ups between Associations.
-If the Head Coach has a conflict of interest, the Woolwich Wild President and Vice President or OWHA Liaison must be notified.
+- For rep teams, BEFORE approving the request, the Head Coach MUST obtain permission from the Woolwich Wild President in writing.
+If the Head Coach or President has a conflict of interest, approval must be obtained from the Woolwich Wild Vice President or OWHA Liaison.

 Please be aware the pick-up request must be processed on RAMP, so be sure to place your request ASAP so it can be approved prior to your game.
 See Pick-up Process for details.